 B. Nature of produce

 Name of the produce: the words “prunes” “dried plums”, “unpitted prunes” “prunes with pits” “pitted prunes” or “pressure-pitted prunes”

+Name of the variety

 Comment by France: The plum variety used has a real impact on the quality of the prunes.
 And so on the price.
 Thus this information is very important for the traders and the customer.

+Moisture content indicated by "Maximum moisture content XX per cent”

 C. Origin of produce

 Country of origin and, optionally, the district where grown or the national, regional or local place name